Azithromycin for COVID-19

 Butler et al., Azithromycin for community treatment of suspected COVID-19 in people at increased risk of an adverse clinical course in the UK (PRINCIPLE): a randomised, controlled, open-label, adaptive platform trial, The Lancet, doi:10.1016/S0140-6736(21)00461-X

 Please send us corrections, updates, or comments.
 Vaccines and treatments are both valuable and complementary.
 All practical, effective, and safe means should be used.
-Elimination of COVID-19 is a race against viral evolution.
 No treatment, vaccine, or intervention is 100% available and effective for all current and future variants.
 Denying the efficacy of any method increases mortality, morbidity, collateral damage, and the risk of endemic status.
 We do not provide medical advice.
 Before taking any medication, consult a qualified physician who can provide personalized advice and details of risks and benefits based on your medical history and situation.
-WCH and FLCCC provide treatment protocols.
+FLCCC and WCH provide treatment protocols.

 Thanks for your feedback!
 Please search before submitting papers and note that studies are listed under the date they were first available, which may be the date of an earlier preprint.